limalib/docs/docs/source/mudlib/std-spell.rst

 Returns: The created transient spell object.

+.. c:function:: int test_spell()

+Tests if the spell is fully defined and valid.
+Returns: 1 if the spell is valid, 0 otherwise.

 .. c:function:: void internal_cast_spell(object target, object sc)

 Internally handles the casting of the spell.
 Parameters:
 - target: The target object.
 - sc: The spell components object.

+.. c:function:: string set_description(string d)

+Sets the description of the spell.
+Parameters:
+- d: The description of the spell.

+.. c:function:: string target_to_str()

+Converts the valid targets to a string representation.
+Returns: A comma separated string representation of the valid targets.

+.. c:function:: string cast_time_string()

+Converts the cast time to a string representation.
+Returns: A string representation of the cast time.

+.. c:function:: string reflex_string()

+Converts the reflex cost to a string representation.
+Returns: A string representation of the reflex cost.

+.. c:function:: varargs int spell_skill_rank(object target)

+Returns the skill rank for the spell.
+Parameters:
+- target: (optional) The target object to check the skill rank for.
+If not provided, defaults to this_body() (caster).
+Returns: The skill rank for the spell.

+.. c:function:: string query_description()

+Returns the description of the spell.